 What are the symptoms of anal fistula?

 An anal fistula is a small tunnel or opening that develops between the end of the anus and near the anal skin (where poop/feces leaves the body).
-Anal fistula usually develops due to infection and collection of pus near the anal area.
-Presence of anal fistula may be unpleasant due to following symptoms:
+An anal fistula usually develops due to infection and the collection of pus near the anal area.
+Presence of anal fistula may be unpleasant due to the following symptoms:

 - Constant pain which gets worse with cough, sitting down, moving around, and defecation (poop discharge)